 COVID-19 SBA Loan Assistance

-The Small Business Administration (SBA) just released the Paycheck Protection Program (PPP) designed to help small businesses keep workers employed amid the current COVID-19 crisis and economic downturn.
+The Small Business Administration (SBA) just released another round of the Paycheck Protection Program (PPP), designed to help small businesses keep workers employed amid the current COVID-19 crisis and economic downturn.
 The Paycheck Protection Program provides 100% federally guaranteed loans to small businesses who qualify.
 More importantly, these loans may be forgiven if borrowers maintain their payrolls during the crisis or restore their payroll after the crisis is over.

 As your businesses financial partner, our team of experienced Business Bankers are continually keeping our eye out for ways we can help your business get through these trying times.
 Thanks to the continued effort by the State of Wisconsin and the U.S. Small Business Administration, Wisconsin small businesses and private non-profits are now eligible for SBA's Economic Injury Disaster Loans.